 The Italian capital, of course, hardly needs an introduction.
-This vibrant and historic city is as culturally rich and architecturally stunning as the come.
-The nightlife scene, after a somewhat slow start, is now one of the best in Italy: bars, restaurants, cafes and pubs to suit all tastes and budgets.
+This vibrant and historic city is as culturally rich and architecturally stunning as they come.
+The nightlife scene, after a somewhat slow start, is now one of the best in Italy: bars, restaurants, cafes, and pubs to suit all tastes and budgets.
 In addition, stylish rooftop bars now abound in Rome, glamorous destinations where you can dress to kill and enjoy pre-dinner cocktails.

-The scene is largely dominated by 5-star hotels in Rome, meaning you’re likely to enjoy suitably chic surroundings, a great cocktail list and utterly professional service.
-Many serve a large selection of wines, and smaller plates; the perfect proposition for oenophiles and those who want to avoid a full blown meal.
+The scene is largely dominated by 5-star hotels in Rome, meaning you’re likely to enjoy suitably chic surroundings, a great cocktail list, and utterly professional service.
+Many serve a large selection of wines, and smaller plates; the perfect proposition for oenophiles and those who want to avoid a full-blown meal.

 The following are some of our favorite roof bars in Bella Roma: